 - If Baxter provides Contributions to Patient Organizations, Baxter must not be the sole funder of the Patient Organization or any of its programs.
 Baxter must maintain the independence of Patient and Patient Organizations and must effectively manage any conflicts of interest.

 Business Incidentals are any benefit that Baxter may provide to members of the Medical Community or Government Officials in connection with the other interactions: consultants, research activities, patient interactions, contributions and HCP education; or as a standalone benefit.
 These include meals; travel and accommodation; and educational, scientific and therapy related items.

 - Location and venue: Location must be business appropriate.
 In general, Baxter does not support the use of any venue that is: (i) renowned for its entertainment facilities; (ii) associated solely or primarily with leisure, recreation or sporting activities; (iii) a tourist location in peak seasons; or (iv) extravagant or viewed as luxury.
 In case of doubt approval should be sought by the line management VP or above.

-Baxter can organize consulting activities, HCP educational programs or research related activities in a given country only when it makes logistical sense to do so because:
+If interaction involves HCPs from more than one country, Baxter can organize that interaction in a given country only when it makes logistical sense to do so because: